The family supports Thomas Gottschalk

-Thomas Gottschalk will celebrate his farewell “Wetten, dass?” on November 25, 2023.
+Thomas Gottschalk will celebrate his farewell “Wetten, das?” on November 25, 2023.
 In addition to his guests, some family members also came to support him.

 Offenburg – Everyone wants to be there.
 Thomas Gottschalk (73 years old) invites you to “Wetten,dass..?”
 For the last time on November 25, 2023.
 After that, the TV star no longer wanted to supervise the popular ZDF program.
 Tickets for the big event have been sold out for months.
 However, Thomas Gottschalk has reserved some seats for his family because his loved ones want to be there to support him on the special evening.